maxverbeek/rooster-importer/README.md

 Create a new app in the Google Cloud console, and choose the OAuth2 setup with these scopes.
-After downloading the credentials the return URL needs to be modified from `http://localhost` to `http://localhost:10321` in order to not require firewall configuration for receiving the user's token.
+After downloading the credentials the return URL needs to be modified from `http://localhost` to `http://localhost:10321` in order to not require firewall configuration for receiving the user's token. **Th credentials must** be placed in a JSON file at `./pkg/calendar/credentials.json`.
+Failing to do so will yield compile errors, as this file gets embedded in the final application.
+See `./pkg/calendar/calendar.go`.

 ## Application design